 Section 8.1 Board of Directors: The Board of Directors is established to carry out the business of MCOA on behalf of the full membership

-- The membership of the Board shall consist of the President, Vice President, Treasurer, Assistant Treasurer, Secretary, Assistant Secretary, a duly elected past president, the Legislative Standing Committee Chair, the Major Events Standing Committee Chair, the Credentials Standing Committee Chair and seven members to be elected at large.
+- The membership of the Board shall consist of the Chair, Vice Chair, Treasurer, Assistant Treasurer, Secretary, Assistant Secretary, a duly elected past Chair, the Legislative Standing Committee Chair, the Major Events Standing Committee Chair, the Credentials Standing Committee Chair and seven members to be elected at large.
 At large members will be nominated with the primary goal to assure diversity on the board.
 Diversity shall refer to but not be limited to areas of race, ethnicity, sex, geography, age, or sexual orientation.
 The full membership may as necessary add or delete to the Board of Directors.

 - Duties of the Board of Directors is empowered to act on behalf of the full membership in matters pertaining to the business of MCOA.
 It will act as the employer and supervisor of the Executive Director, approve budgets and expenditures, issue public pronouncements, and in general assume the responsibility for oversight of the corporation.
 Each Board Member will carry a portfolio and act as an intermediary to the various standing committees, working groups, task forces, and liaisons.
 The Board of Directors will report all actions to the full membership at the quarterly meeting immediately following such action.

 - Election.
 Directors shall be nominated by the Nominations Sub-Committee of the Executive Committee for two-year terms, and elected by full Membership at the Annual Meeting.

 - Rules of Procedure.
 The Board of Directors shall meet at least quarterly and more often as necessary to conduct the business of the Corporation.
 Meetings will be conducted according to Roberts Rules of Order.